osrf/gazebo_tutorials/haptix_luke_hand/tutorial.md

 # Overview
-This tutorial gives an overview of the haptix-comm simulation-specific API.
+This tutorial describes how to install the DEKA Luke hand model and how to start the simulation environment with this limb.

 We assume that you have already completed the [installation step](http://gazebosim.org/tutorials?tut=haptix_install&cat=haptix).